hyperware-ai/hyperware-book/src/apis/net.md

 This is responded to with either an `Accepted` or `Rejected` variant of `NetResponses`.

 `HnsUpdate` and `HnsBatchUpdate` both are used as entry point by which the `net` module becomes aware of the Hyperware PKI, or HNS.
-In the current distro these are only accepted from the local node, and specifically the `kns-indexer` distro package.
+In the current distro these are only accepted from the local node, and specifically the `hns-indexer` distro package.

 `GetPeers` is used to request a list of peers that the `net` module is connected to.
 It can only be received from the local node.